A: Both Belotero and Restylane can be used for the tear troughs…Restylane will last longer I suspect

 A: Restylane around eyes can lead to bruising, but much less chance if blunt cannulas are used

 As a long time Realself.com physician, I must say that the eye area gives the most questions regarding fillers.
 Unfortunately, several people have had lumpiness, blueness, swelling, and bruising in this area.
 You, the patient, must go to the most qualified physicians to get good results with filler around the eye.
-You must have Restylane and not Juverderm, Sculptra, or Radiesse.
-I have been using blunt cannula’s for about 1.5 years in this area and the bruising has been minimal.
-It looks to me that the filler was place too superficially and should be removed with hyaluronidase.
-Without actually seeing you, it is possible that this is residual from a bruise, which can unfortunately take a very long time to resolve because the hemosiderin (pigment in blood) can sometimes persist even after the initial bruise is gone.
+You must have Restylane and not Juvederm, Sculptra, or Radiesse.
+I have been using blunt cannula for about 1.5 years in this area and the bruising has been minimal.
+It looks to me that the filler was placed too superficially and should be removed with hyaluronidase.
+Without actually seeing you, it is possible that this is residual from a bruise, which can, unfortunately, take a very long time to resolve because the hemosiderin (pigment in blood) can sometimes persist even after the initial bruise is gone.